klayu/t2/content/posts/Gas-Road-Trip-Calculator-for-US.md

 ---
-title: "Gas Road Trip Calculator : US Version"
+title: "Gas Road Trip Calculator : Gas & Electric : US Version"
 date: 2023-04-16T01:09:48-07:00
 description: "We built this easy to use calculator to help you estimat exact costs for your next road trip"
 featured_image: "/familyRoadTrip.png"